Some of Beyond Meat’s excuses for its stock troubles are laughable

 - Consumers reported less interest in healthy options.

-- Reduced scope of our sampling programs as the Delta variant spread limited new consumer exposure to our brand and category.
+- Reduced scope of our sampling programs as the delta variant spread limited new consumer exposure to our brand and category.

-- Labor issues created complexity and possibly impacted demand retailers, due to delayed shelf resets and less frequent restocking.
+- Labor issues created complexity and possibly impacted demand from retailers, due to delayed shelf resets and less frequent restocking.

-- With increased competition over the past two years, we’re seeing as expected, some impact on our market share.
+- With increased competition over the past two years, we’re seeing, as expected, some impact on our market share.

 Brown goes on to cite supply-chain issues, and dismisses the sixth point above, claiming that “on a product mix neutral basis, it does not reveal competition to be a significant attributor to the aforementioned deceleration.”